annwhocodes/Healia/Responder/README.md

-# Build4Good 2025: AI-Powered Patient Intake System
+# HEALIA: AI-Powered Patient Intake System
 ![image](https://github.com/user-attachments/assets/34439661-ae84-4053-b4a7-0297a0258497)

 ## Project Overview

-This project, developed for the Build4Good 2025 Hackathon, aims to streamline the patient intake process in hospitals by leveraging an AI-powered voice bot.
+This project, aims to streamline the patient intake process in hospitals by leveraging an AI-powered voice bot.
 It provides a conversational interface for patients arriving to describe their health concerns.
 The AI bot conducts a structured question-and-answer session, maintains a history of the conversation, and generates a concise summary.
 This summary, along with the patient's information and visit date, is then automatically added to a Notion database accessible by the doctor.

 **Key Features:**